 Originally slated for a release date in 1991.
 Clifford was delayed for three years, due to MGM’s subsidiary Orion Pictures going through financial problems as they try to recoup their expenses.
 It’s a complicated story on why Orion was on the verge of bankruptcy.
 As of 2021, Orion is currently in business, while MGM, the once powerful movie studio since The Golden Age Of Hollywood is on life support.

 Clifford was officially released in 1994. (same year Leon: The Professional came out) It received negative reviews from critics and failed to make a profit at the box office.
 Gene Siskel & Roger Ebert declared it as one of the worst of movies of 1994 alongside that god awful “North.”
-Overtime, Clifford gained a cult following for its weird casting choice for Martin Short playing a ten-year-old boy.
+Overtime, Clifford gained a cult following.

 There are reason why I wanted to share this review, is because TCM host Ben Mankiewicz interviewed Martin Short about his career in show biz.
 Other reason is to honor Charles Grodin’s memory after his passing from bone marrow cancer.

 This review contains SPOILERS.
 If you’re somewhat interested in this movie?
 Don’t read this review.
 If not, read at your own risk.
 Is Clifford a beloved cult following or just a painfully bad movie?
 Let’s get down to business.

 Warm & Cold Aspects